jsirianni/system-alerts/README.md

-# system-alerts
-Framework to send email alerts with Python
+Use this repo to quickly inigrate email alerts into your applications using Python.
+Simply provide a recipient, subject, body.